 Minchin Bivvy | Arthurs Pass National Park

-The National Park has either removed or replaced many of these small bivvies, many would see Minchin Bivvy as verging on end of life as well.
+Arthurs Pass National Park has either removed or replaced many of these small bivvies, and many would see Minchin Bivvy as verging on end-of-life as well.

-It is, however, located at a strategic point for those coming from Locke Stream Hut or Casey Hut, the location at the junction of two highish mountain valleys is superb.
+It is, however, located at a strategic point for those venturing from Locke Stream Hut or Casey Hut.
+The location at the junction of two highish mountain valleys is superb.
 The hut book makes good reading, going back almost 30 years.

 category . . . bivvy